 The no-jump option is an adjusting screw that holds the compensator spool within a few tenths of an inch of its operating position.
 This is an especially important option when the valve is oversize for the present flow setting.
 A compensator spool without a stroke limiter may close and open violently until it stabilizes and sets pressure drop for the orifice.
 During this time the actuator also moves erratically.

-Figures 13-4 and 13-5 show cutaways and symbols for proportional flow control valves that can electronically remotely control flow through a PLC or other controller.
-There are many different designs of valves and controllers that control pneumatic or hydraulic fluid.
+Proportional flow-control valves are shown as cutaways and symbols for proportional flow control valves that can electronically remotely control flow through a PLC or other control.
+Many different designs of valves and controllers can control pneumatic or hydraulic fluid.
 The design in Figure 13-4 uses a modified 2-way pilot-to-close poppet with a drilled pilot passage to send inlet fluid behind it.
-A light spring holds the poppet closed when there is no pressurized fluid at the Inlet.
+A light spring holds the poppet closed when no pressurized fluid is at the Inlet.

 The armature controls a small normally closed poppet and shifts the signaled amount to let fluid behind the pilot-to-close poppet leave faster than the pilot passage can supply it.
 This causes a pressure imbalance that lets the pilot-to-close poppet open enough to give the correct fluid flow.
 The flow rate is infinitely variable and can be controlled from a variety of inputs.

-The valve in Figure 13-4 opens from a given signal but may not always repeat a set flow from the same input.
+The cutaway and symbol in Figure 13-4 represents a valve that opens from a given signal but may not always repeat a set flow from the same input.
 The feedback LVDT added to the valve in Figure 13-5 assures that the pilot-to-close poppet always shifts the same amount so it has the same size flow opening.
 However, pressure or viscosity changes still affect actual flow, so a hydrostat is necessary when exact flow repeatability is required.
 Many manufacturers make valves with a built-in hydrostat for pressure compensation.

 Meter-in flow control circuits